ddekadt/instrumentally_inclusive_replication_public/README.md

 - "apsr_replication_archives" contains the files submitted to the APSR dataverse for replication.

 - "brief_response_nov29" contains the response to the authors' response (circulated Nov 29).

+- "timeline.txt" which is an accounting of the timeline of the replication process, based on my understanding.